FPRI BMB Russia: Do we know what we are dealing with?

 The Russian government continues its campaign against independent media.
 Roskomnadzor blocked two more media outlets this week, Kholod and Diskurs, although both publications say they will not stop their work.
 “We intend to continue to tell the truth about what is happening in Russia and Ukraine, albeit in a blocked form,” said Kholod's editor-in-chief Taisiya Bekbulatova.
 Additionally, independent newspaper Novaya Gazeta was forced to suspend its operations in Moscow last week.
 However, the paper will be re-launching a new European edition, Novaya Gazeta Europe, based in Latvia, which will be written by some of the original paper’s staffers who have chosen to leave Russia.

 The Ministry of Justice has again expanded the list of so-called “foreign agents.”
 Six people were added to the list: journalists Irina Borukhovich, Ekaterina Mayakovskaya, and Andrei Filimonov; lawyer Mark Feigin; historian Dmitry Dubrovsky; and rapper Ivan Dremin, otherwise known as Face.
-In response, Face wrote in an Instagram post, “Thanks for the best birthday present ever!
+In response, Face wrote in an Instagram post: “Thanks for the best birthday present ever!
 The first foreign agent rapper!
 A huge honor and evidence that I am doing everything right.”
-Additionally, a draft bill was introduced to the State Duma that would make it easier to revoke media licenses for outlets “disrespecting” Russia’s government or publishing “fake news” from other sources.
+Additionally, a draft bill was introduced to the State Duma that would make it easier to revoke media licences for outlets “disrespecting” Russia’s government or publishing “fake news” from other sources.
 “They want to prohibit us from citing The New York Times, Der Spiegel, Le Monde and other colleagues,” said Kommersant reporter Elena Chernenko.
 This comes just a few weeks after the Duma passed a law making the dissemination of “fake” information about the war punishable by up to 15 years in prison.

 Meanwhile, several major social media sites are further restricting access to Russian state media.
 Twitter is taking measures to combat state propaganda by no longer recommending Russian state-controlled accounts to users.
 Twitter had already blocked the accounts of state-run media outlets RT and Sputnik in Europe.
 “We will not amplify or recommend government accounts belonging to states that limit access to free information and are engaged in armed interstate conflict,” said Twitter’s statement.
 YouTube blocked the account of “Duma TV,” the official channel of the State Duma.
 This channel broadcasted Duma meetings and interviews with deputies.
-In response, Russian Foreign Ministry spokesperson Maria Zakharova said, “Apparently, YouTube has signed its own verdict.
+In response, Russian Foreign Ministry spokesperson Maria Zakharova said: “Apparently, YouTube has signed its own verdict.
 Save content, transfer to Russian platforms.
 And quickly.”

 -